Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 2. The linear system will then be solved using a technique like Cramers Rule from the last example.

-3. Using the customtkinter library, a gui was designed for a modern and lightweight look and feel.
+3. A gui was designed for a modern and lightweight look and feel.
 When calculated, your equations will be displayed so you can check your work, and the currents in amps and polar form for AC analysis.

 ![image](https://github.com/user-attachments/assets/8370c4e5-92ef-4ead-9609-01eb1425318b)